Skip to content

 Parameters

 images : list of SpatialImage or MultiscaleSpatialImage Input images. sims : list of SpatialImage or MultiscaleSpatialImage, optional Deprecated alias for images.
 Kept for backwards compatibility. transform_key : str, optional Which (extrinsic coordinate system) to use as transformation parameters.
 By default None (intrinsic coordinate system). fusion_func : Callable, optional Fusion function to be applied.
 This function receives the following inputs (as arrays if applicable): transformed_views, blending_weights, fusion_weights, params.
 By default weighted_average_fusion fusion_func_kwargs : dict, optional weights_func : Callable, optional Function to calculate fusion weights.
 This function always receives transformed_views and may additionally receive params and blending_weights when those parameters are declared in its signature.
 It returns (non-normalized) fusion weights for each view.
 By default None. weights_func_kwargs : dict, optional output_spacing : dict, optional Spacing of the fused image for each spatial dimension, by default None output_stack_mode : str, optional Mode to determine output stack properties.
 Can be one of "union", "intersection", "sample".
 By default "union" output_origin : dict, optional Origin of the fused image for each spatial dimension, by default None output_shape : dict, optional Shape of the fused image for each spatial dimension, by default None output_stack_properties : dict, optional Dictionary describing the output stack with keys 'spacing', 'origin', 'shape'.
 Other output_* are ignored if this argument is present. output_chunksize : int or dict, optional Chunksize of the dask data array of the fused image.
-If the first tile is a chunked dask array, its chunksize is used as the default.
-If the first tile is not a chunked dask array, the default chunksize defined in spatial_image_utils.py is used. output_zarr_url : str or None, optional If not None, fuse directly into a Zarr store at this location and do so in batches of chunks, with each chunk being processed independently.
+If the first tile is a chunked dask array or a zarr-backed sim with stored chunk hints, its chunk grid is used as the default.
+Otherwise, the default chunksize defined in spatial_image_utils.py is used. overlap_in_pixels : int or dict, optional Pixel overlap added around each output chunk before fusion, by default None. trim_overlap : bool, optional If True, trim fused chunks back to their requested output chunk size after fusion.
+If False, keep the overlap in each fused chunk returned by the lazy fusion graph.
+By default True. output_zarr_url : str or None, optional If not None, fuse directly into a Zarr store at this location and do so in batches of chunks, with each chunk being processed independently.
 This allows for efficient memory usage and works well for very large datasets (successfully tested ~0.5PB on a macbook).
 When provided, fuse() performs eager fusion and returns a SpatialImage backed by the written store.
 For MultiscaleSpatialImage inputs, the returned object remains multiscale: OME-Zarr output returns the written MultiscaleSpatialImage, while plain Zarr output returns a single-scale MultiscaleSpatialImage backed by the written store. zarr_options: dict, optional Additional (dict of) options to pass when creating the Zarr store.
 Keys: - ome_zarr : bool, optional If True and output_zarr_url is provided, write a NGFF/OME-Zarr multiscale image under "/".
 Otherwise, the fused array is written directly under output_zarr_url. - ngff_version : str, optional NGFF version used when ome_zarr=True.
 Default "0.4". - zarr_array_creation_kwargs: dict = None, optional Additional keyword arguments to pass when creating the Zarr array. - overwrite: bool, by default True batch_options : dict, optional Options for chunked fusion when output_zarr_url is provided.
 Keys: - batch_func: Callable, optional Function to process each batch of fused chunks.
 Inputs: 1) a list of block_id(s) 2) function that performs fusion when passed a given block_id By default None, in which case the each block is processed sequentially. - n_batch: int Number of blocks to process in each batch (n_batch>1 only compatible with a provided batch_func).
-By default 1. - batch_func_kwargs: dict, optional Additional keyword arguments passed to batch_func.
+By default 1. - batch_func_kwargs: dict, optional Additional keyword arguments passed to batch_func. backend : str or None, optional Compute backend to use for fusion. "numpy" (default) runs on the CPU. "cupy" transfers each input chunk to the GPU via cupy.asarray, runs resampling, blending-weight computation, and the fusion function on the GPU, then returns a NumPy-backed result via cupy.asnumpy.
+Requires CuPy to be installed; raises ImportError if CuPy is not available.
+None is equivalent to "numpy". output_on_backend : bool, optional If True, keep each fused chunk on the selected compute backend for lazy, non-Zarr output.
+By default False, which converts CuPy-backed results to NumPy before returning them.
 Returns

 SpatialImage or MultiscaleSpatialImage Fused image.